Höhlenschoß Puxer Luegg

 Description

-wood engraving from 1877, after a coloured scetch by Robert Zander, Wien.
+Wood engraving from 1877, after a coloured sketch by Robert Zander, Wien.

 Puxer Luegg and Schallaun are two medieval cave castles in the Puxer Wand (Cliff of Pux).
 They are also called Puxerloch (Pux Hole).
 This limestone cliff is located north of the town Teufenbach in the Mur valley.
 It is the southern slope of the Pleschaitz mountain.

 The road to Schloss Pux, the much younger successor, runs along the foot of the cliff.
 From here the cave castle can be easily seen.
-Climbing to the castle is not recommended because there is no official trail.
-It is necessary to climb the steep slope through trees and across almost vertical sections.
-The ascent requires physical fitness, surefootedness, and some practice in mountaineering.
-The castle is 100 m higher than the river Mur.
+Walking up to the castle requires a little fitness and surefootedness, basic mountaineering equipment is much recommended.
+This includes good walking shoes, comfortable clothes, raincoat and sun protection.
+It is necessary to ascend the steep slope through trees and across almost vertical sections.
+The steepest parts have lately been equipped with staircases, so it is now manageable, but still not suitable für handicapped or elderly.
+The castle is 187 m higher than the river Mur.

-Schallaun is located 10 m west of Luegg, and was once connected with a wooden bridge.
+Schallaun is located 70 m west of Luegg and a little deeper, and was once connected with a wooden bridge along the cliff face.
 This bridge is long gone and the only way to the cave castle is to climb the vertical wall.
+According to tradition, Schallaun is derived from Chalons.
+During Charlemagne's reign, a knight from Chalons eloped with a Saxon princess and fled to the cave where he built his castle.

 Charlemagne, the mighty ruler of the Frankish people, had fought the battle against the warlike Saxons and celebrated the feat with a sumptuous victory banquet.
 Again and again, the favourite noble boy Charlot of Chalon had the king's cup filled to soothe the heated tempers.
 The question was what was to become of the 30,000 captured Saxons, including the two daughters of the fallen Saxon king.
 Both were entrusted to Charlot.
 The nobleman took pity on the two daughters and left the glittering life at the Frankish court.
 So he fled and discovered the rock cave in the Mur valley.
 When the warlike times were over and Charlot of Chalon no longer had to fear treachery, he built the cave castle of Schallaun.
 He married one of the two sisters and became the ancestor of a feared robber-knight dynasty.